nhsconnect/prm-practice-migration-staging/improve-this-guide.md

 permalink: /improve-this-guide/
 ---

+Help us improve the guide by sharing your feedback and learnings from your migration so that we can iterate and develope it as well as the overall migration process.

 ## Share your feedback

+{%- capture lesson_learnt_2 -%}
 This is a beta version 1.5 of the guide and will continue to be updated while newer changes to the GPIT Futures framework evolves.

-Help us improve the guide by sharing your feedback and learnings from your migration so that we can iterate and develope it as well as the overall migration process.
+{%- endcapture -%}

+{%- include inset.html content=lesson_learnt_2 accessibility_text="Lesson learnt" markdown=true -%}

 Share feedback [**using this survey**](https://forms.office.com/Pages/ResponsePage.aspx?id=Hwf2UP67GkCIA2c3SOYp4nsSJoMExjNAvWPV0wF8vLFUNUZRTE9FQjE2U0dLM1k1VFVRSVRQT0JXUC4u).